 One of the many reasons teachers love OpenSciEd curriculum is that it gives them the freedom and flexibility to adapt the materials for a more meaningful learning experience.
 It can be easily tailored to different cultures, environments, and experiences without losing its impact on student learning and retention.

-But before implementing this innovative curriculum, schools should first lay a solid foundation for implementation with a rigorous pilot program.
-A pilot program allows districts to “test drive” a curriculum by implementing all or parts of a curriculum in real-time, with real students, for a limited time, to learn whether or not the curriculum will meet predefined goals.
+But before implementing the OpenSciEd curriculum, schools should first lay a solid foundation for implementation with a rigorous pilot program.
+A pilot program allows districts to "test drive" a curriculum by implementing all or parts of a curriculum in real-time, with real students, for a limited time, to learn whether or not the curriculum will meet predefined goals.
 During a pilot program, educators use simulations to measure how effectively their students learn using the curriculum in their classrooms.

 Administrators, curriculum directors, teachers, students, school boards, and sometimes even parents can participate in a curriculum pilot and provide invaluable feedback on the curriculum, which can contribute significantly to deciding whether or not the curriculum is adopted.
 If the curriculum is adopted, this feedback also offers a roadmap of sorts for how to best implement the curriculum and provide teachers with ongoing professional learning.